-A huge range of old fashioned and unusual perennials, hostas, hedging plants, shrubs and roses for sale.
+A huge range of old fashioned and unusual perennials, hostas, hedging, peonies and shrubs for sale

-“How to propagate to replenish your garden” with Doreen Dryden of Loch Leven.
+“How to propagate to replenish your garden” Doreen Dryden with Julia Atkinson-Dunn.